Porta Sempione: History

 A gate that roughly corresponds to modern Porta Sempione was already part of Roman walls of Milan.
 It was called Porta Giovia ("Jupiter's Gate") and was located at the end of modern Via San Giovanni sul Muro.
 At the time, the gate was meant to control an important road leading to what is now Castelseprio.
 Very little remains of the original Roman structure; some Roman tombstones that used to be placed by the outer side of the walls have been employed in the construction of later buildings such as the Basilica of Saint Simplician (located in Corso Garibaldi).

 In the Middle Ages, part of the Roman walls in the Porta Sempione area was adapted as part of the new walls.
 The gate itself was moved north, in a place that is now occupied by the Sforza Castle.
 The Castle itself was completed in the 15th Century, under Duke Filippo Maria Visconti, and the gate itself became part of the Castle.

 In 1807, under the Napoleonic rule, the Arch of Peace was built by architect Luigi Cagnola.
 This new gate marked the place where the new Strada del Sempione entered Milan.
 This road, which is still in use today, connects Milan to Paris through the Simplon Pass crossing the Alps.
 At the time, the gate was still called Porta Giovia.
 When the Napoleonic Kingdom of Italy fell and Milan was conquered by the Austrian Empire, the gate was not yet completed, and the construction was abandoned for a while.

 The construction of the Arch was resumed, again by Cagnola, in 1826, for Emperor Francis II, who dedicated the monument to the 1815 Congress of Vienna.
 When Cagnola died in 1833, his project was taken over by Francesco Londonio and Francesco Peverelli, who brought it to completion in 1838.

 The gate was the scene of several prominent events in the Milanese history of the 19th century.
 On 22 March 1848, the Austrian army led by marshal Josef Radetzky escaped from Milan through Porta Giovia after being defeated in the Five Days of Milan rebellion.
 On 8 June 1859, four days after the Battle of Magenta, Napoleon III and Victor Emmanuel II of Italy triumphally entered Milan through the gate.
+The Italian quote written above the arch, translated by Google Translate to English reads, "To the hopes of the Italian kingdom auspice Napoleon 1 the Milanese dedicated the year MDCCCVII and freed from servitude they happily returned the year MDCCCLIX.".